http://webserver.lemoyne.edu/~glennon/Fred2.jpgFred Glennon, Ph.D. (Courses)

 5. Documentation (appropriate sources and formatting).
 How complete and correct is the documentation about the organization?

+SOCIAL JUSTICE ACTION (Worth up to 100 points of total course grade).
 This activity calls for analyzing a social justice problem and taking appropriate action to try to address it.
-During the course, we will look at some social issues that result in injustice for some group or groups.
+During the course, we will look at a variety of social issues that result in injustice for some group or groups.
 You may become aware of such a problem locally (on campus or in Syracuse area) or globally (national or international).
 The focus of this activity is on what your awareness of the problem is and the actions you take to address it.
 (For example, a previous student focused on the problem of affordable housing.
-Her action was to work with Habitat for Humanity during her Spring Break).
-The final grade would be based upon a formal written report that explains what was done and why it was done.
+Her action was to work with Habitat for Humanity during her Spring Break.)
+The final grade would be based upon a formal written report which explains what was done and why it was done.
 This is not merely action, but it is informed action, so it has a research component, a strategic component, and an action component.
 Your final report should detail what you did, what you found, why you did what you did (religious/ethical reasoning), what the impact of your action was, what you learned from the experience, etc.

 Evaluation Criteria:

 1. Content (information, comprehension, and analysis).
 How clear and appropriate is the social justice action?
 How focused, informative, and comprehensive is the project developed?
 How well is the social justice issue understood?
 How strong is the analysis of the social justice issue?
+How strong is the logical relationship between the research, moral reasoning, and the action?

 2. Organization (clarity, transition, flow).
 How well-thought-out and executed was the project?
 How clearly are the issue, research, and action expressed?
 How effective is the transition between the research, strategic, and action components of the project?
 How effective is the introduction and conclusion?